United States Capitol revolutionary war and beyond header United States Capitol

 5th Amendment - The Grand Jury Clause

 The 5th Amendment opens with the Grand Jury Clause.
-It reads like this,
+It reads like this:

 "No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a Grand Jury."

-The Grand Jury Clause guarantees that Americans cannot be charged with serious federal crimes unless with an indictment by a grand jury.
+The Grand Jury Clause guarantees that Americans cannot be charged with serious federal crimes except with an indictment by a grand jury.
 This is generally considered to be a protection from corrupt government officials who might try to prosecute people unfairly, because a group of fellow citizens is required to look over the evidence first.

 You can learn more about the Grand Jury Clause here.